• Skip to main content

 • Information technology

-You are here: Home / Finance / Understanding Options Trading: A Beginner’s Practical Guide to Call and Put Options in India
+Home » Finance » Understanding Options Trading: A Beginner’s Practical Guide to Call and Put Options in India

 Understanding Options Trading: A Beginner’s Practical Guide to Call and Put Options in India

-Last modified on July 1, 2025 by CA Bigyan Kumar Mishra
+Last reviewed on February 28, 2026 I By CA Bigyan Kumar Mishra

 If you’re new to finance and investing, the word options might sound complicated or even risky.
 You may ask: